MysticalFire1315/CS-Sushi-Autotest-Suite/README.md

 ## About
 Hey all!
-I've decided to publish this repository containing a set of autotest suites specifically for the `CS Sushi` assignment.
+I've decided to publish this repository containing a set of autotest suites I created specifically for the `CS Sushi` assignment.

 ## How to use